-Under Administrator account, select Password as the Authentication type.
+Under Administrator account, select Password.
 Enter a user name and a password.

 The "Disks" tab features an "Encryption Type" field under Disk options.
 This field is used to specify encryption options for Managed Disks + CMK, not for Azure Disk Encryption.

 To avoid confusion, we suggest you skip the Disks tab entirely while completing this tutorial.

 Select the "Management" tab and verify that you have a Diagnostics Storage Account.
 If you have no storage accounts, select "Create New", give your new account a name, and select "Ok"

 On the Create a virtual machine page, you can see the details about the VM you're about to create.
 When you're ready, select Create.

 It will take a few minutes for your VM to be deployed.
 When the deployment is finished, move on to the next section.

 When the VM deployment is complete, select Go to resource.